twilio/twilio-cli/docs/general_usage.md

-## Projects
+## Profiles

-### Multiple Twilio accounts/projects
+### Multiple Twilio accounts/profiles

-When you run `twilio login` (an alias for `twilio projects:add`), it stores your credentials and associates them with the provided project ID.
-The first project added will default to being the "active" project.
-The active project is used for all subsequent commands.
+When you run `twilio login` (an alias for `twilio profiles:add`), it stores your credentials and associates them with the provided profile ID.
+The first profile added will default to being the "active" profile.
+The active profile is used for all subsequent commands.

-To add additional projects, run `twilio login` again but provide a different project ID (like, `my_other_proj`).
-Then, when you run subsequent commands, just include `-p my_other_proj` in the command (e.g. `twilio phone-numbers:list -p my_other_proj`).
+To add additional profiles, run `twilio login` again but provide a different profile ID (like, `my_other_profile`).
+Then, when you run subsequent commands, just include `-p my_other_profile` in the command (e.g. `twilio phone-numbers:list -p my_other_profile`).

-Alternatively, you may switch which project is active using the `twilio projects:use` command.
-To see the full list of local projects (including which project is active), run `twilio projects:list`.
+Alternatively, you may switch which profile is active using the `twilio profiles:use` command.
+To see the full list of local profiles (including which profile is active), run `twilio profiles:list`.

-### Want to use environment variables instead of creating a project?
+### Want to use environment variables instead of creating a profile?

 You can also use credentials stored in environment variables: